sipeed/Maixduino_DOC/en/README.md

 ## Use PlatformIO IDE

-You can get more powerful support through PlatformIO IDE.
+You can get more powerful support through using PlatformIO IDE.
 See [more](https://docs.platformio.org/en/latest/platforms/kendryte210.html)

 ![PIO IDE Debug](../assets/piodebug.png)